-Proposal No. 1: Elect as directors the eight nominees named in the Proxy Statement As there are eight nominees for the eight director seats up for election, each nominee will be elected as a director if he or she receives the affirmative vote of a majority of the total votes cast "FOR" and "WITHHELD" with respect to his or her election as a director at the Annual Meeting.
-Any abstentions or broker non-votes are not counted as votes cast either "FOR" or "WITHHELD" with respect to a director's election and will have no effect on the election of directors.
+Proposal No. 1: Elect as directors the ten nominees named in the Proxy Statement

+As there are ten nominees for the ten director seats up for election, each nominee will be elected as a director if he or she receives the affirmative vote of a majority of the total votes cast "FOR" and "WITHHELD" with respect to his or her election as a director at the Annual Meeting.
+Any abstentions or broker nonvotes are not counted as votes cast either "FOR" or "WITHHELD" with respect to a director's election and will have no effect on the election of directors.

 The Board recommends a vote FOR the election of each nominee as a director.

-Proposal No. 2: Ratify the appointment of KPMG LLP ("KPMG") as FTI Consulting, Inc.'s independent registered public accounting firm for the year ending December 31, 2021 Ratification of the appointment of KPMG as the Company's independent registered public accounting firm for the year ending December 31, 2021 requires a majority of the votes cast on the proposal at the Annual Meeting to be voted "FOR" this proposal.
+Proposal No. 2: Ratify the appointment of KPMG LLP ("KPMG") as FTI Consulting, Inc.'s independent registered public accounting firm for the year ending December 31, 2022

+Ratification of the appointment of KPMG as the Company's independent registered public accounting firm for the year ending December 31, 2022 requires a majority of the votes cast on the proposal at the Annual Meeting to be voted "FOR" this proposal.
 Abstentions will not count as votes cast either "FOR" or "AGAINST" Proposal No. 2 and will have no effect on the results of the vote on this proposal.
 Discretionary voting is permitted by the NYSE on this proposal, and, therefore, we do not anticipate any broker non-votes for this proposal.

-The Board recommends a vote FOR the ratification of the appointment of KPMG.
-Proposal No. 3: Vote on an advisory (non-binding) resolution to approve the compensation of the named executive officers for the year ended December 31, 2020 at the 2021 Annual Meeting of Shareholders The approval of an advisory resolution approving the compensation of our named executive officers for the year ended December 31, 2020 as described in this Proxy Statement for the Annual Meeting requires a majority of the votes cast on this proposal at the Annual Meeting to be voted "FOR" this proposal.
+The Board recommends a vote FOR the ratification of the appointment of $\ensuremath{\mathsf{KPMG}}.$

+Proposal No. 3: Vote on an advisory (non-binding) resolution to approve the compensation of the named executive officers for the year ended December 31, 2021 as described in the Proxy Statement

+The approval of an advisory resolution approving the compensation of our named executive officers for the year ended December 31, 2021 as described in this Proxy Statement for the Annual Meeting requires a majority of the votes cast on this proposal at the Annual Meeting to be voted "FOR" this proposal.
 Abstentions and broker non-votes will not be counted as votes cast either "FOR" or "AGAINST" Proposal No. 3 and will have no effect on this proposal.
 However, this proposal is an advisory (non-binding) proposal.
-The Board recommends a vote FOR the advisory (non-binding) resolution

-The Board recommends a vote FOR the advisory (non-binding) resolution to approve the compensation of our named executive officers for the year ended December 31, 2020 as described in the Proxy Statement for the 2021 annual meeting of shareholders.
+The Board recommends a vote FOR the advisory (non-binding) resolution to approve the compensation of our named executive officers for the year ended December 31, 2021 as described in the Proxy Statement.

-If you sign, date and return a proxy card but do not complete voting instructions for a proposal, your shares will be voted with respect to such proposal by the named proxies in accordance with the Board's above recommendations and in the discretion of the proxy holder on any other matter that may properly come before the Annual Meeting or any postponement or adjournment thereof.
+If you sign, date and return a proxy card, but do not complete voting instructions for a proposal, your shares will be voted with respect to such proposal by the named proxies in accordance with the Board's above recommendations and in the discretion of the proxy holder on any other matter that may properly come before the Annual Meeting or any postponement or adjournment thereof